 Still focussed on Troy, Hecuba is another fascinating character: Queen of Troy, wife to Priam, mother to Hector, Cassandra, and Achilles (and some 15 other children besides).
-After Troy’s fall Hecuba is enslaved by Odysseus, but when her youngest son is murdered by King Polymestor, she goes mad and blinds the murdering king and then murders his two sons.
-In another version the gods turn her into a mad dog.
-But the legend of Hecuba has to wait until the late baroque period before it is committed to canvas by Giuseppe Maria Crespi.
+After Troy’s fall, Hecuba is enslaved by Odysseus, but when her youngest son is murdered by King Polymestor, she goes mad and blinds the murdering king and then murders his two sons.
+In another version, the gods turn her into a mad dog.
+But the legend of Hecuba has to wait until the late Baroque period before it is committed to canvas by Giuseppe Maria Crespi.

-Cassandra is daughter to Hecuba and Priam, Troy’s version of the Princess Royal.
+Cassandra is the daughter of Hecuba and Priam, Troy’s version of the Princess Royal.
 Prophetess, and prone to hallucinations, not to mention bouts of hysteria, she foresees the outcome of Paris’s abduction of Helen and warns that Troy will fall in battle.
-But, labelled a hysterical female, she is not listened to.
+But, labeled a hysterical female, she is not listened to.
 She hides in the temple for safety, clinging to a statue of Athena.
 But she is found and raped by a warrior called Ajax the Lesser.
-Sadly Cassandra’s astonishing gift of prophecy, and her despair at never being believed, seems of less interest to artists than the scene of brutal rape, which has been recorded repeatedly since early times.
+Sadly Cassandra’s astonishing gift of prophecy, and her despair at never being believed, seem of less interest to artists than the scene of brutal rape, which has been recorded repeatedly since early times.
 Below we see the mural of Cassandra found in the Casa del Menandro, Pompeii.

 Moving away from Troy we have Hippolyta, Queen of the Amazons.
 Daughter of the Olympian god Ares, she crops up in classical literature appearing in works by Euripides, Homer, and many others.
-She also appears in Shakespeare’s A Midsummer’s Nights Dream, though little is made of her classical origins there.
-She had a famed golden girdle given to her by Ares, the capture of which becomes the last labour of Heracles.
+She also appears in Shakespeare’s A Midsummer’s Night’s Dream, though little is made of her classical origins there.
+She had a famed golden girdle given to her by Ares, the capture of which becomes the last labor of Heracles.

-Still in ancient Greece we come to Jocasta.
+Still, in Ancient Greece we come to Jocasta.
 She was Queen Consort of Thebes.
 Firstly she was married to King Laius.
-However, the oracle predicted his murder by his own son (a punishment by the gods on Laius for abducted and raping a young boy).
+However, the oracle predicted his murder by his own son (a punishment by the gods on Laius for abducting and raping a young boy).
 When Jocasta gave birth to a son (Oedipus) the baby was taken from her and given to a shepherd to leave on a mountain to die.
 That of course didn’t happen, so some sixteen years later Laius and Oedipus meet as strangers on the road and, in a fight, Oedipus kills Laius and then carries on to Thebes where he marries Queen Jocasta.
-Four children later, Thebes is in the grip of the plague and, through that same oracle, Oedipus is revealed to be cause.
-When Jocasta realises the truth, that she has married her son, she hangs herself in horror.
+Four children later, Thebes is in the grip of the plague and, through that same oracle, Oedipus is revealed to be the cause.
+When Jocasta realizes the truth, that she has married her son, she hangs herself in horror.
 When Oedipus discovers her body, he cuts her down, takes the comb from her hair, and with it blinds himself.
 Hugely dramatic stuff.
-But, though served well by ancient writer Sophocles and the composer Stravinsky, she is quite overlooked in classical art history.
+But, though served well by the ancient writer Sophocles and the composer Stravinsky, she is quite overlooked in classical art history.

 But the drama does not end there.
 Jocasta’s two sons fight and kill each other, Creon (Jocasta’s brother) takes the throne and decrees that one prince shall have proper funeral rites but the other shall remain unburied.
 Sacrilege in any religion, Jocasta’s daughter, Antigone, defies the king, and buries her brother, choosing divine law over civil law.
 Creon orders Antigone to be buried alive in a tomb.
 He then has a change of heart (so unlike a politician) and tries to release her but finds that, like her mother, she has hanged herself.
 Creon’s son Haemon, who was in love with Antigone, commits suicide by knife.
 Then, his mother Queen Euridyce also kills herself in despair over her son’s death.
 This was a family I feel was badly in need of some relationship therapy.
 But, this incredible tale is not represented by the old masters!

-Queen Zenobia was Queen of ancient Palmyra.
-A great warrior Queen, she successfully led her army to crush several Roman Provinces being defeated and subjugated by the Emperor Aurelian.
+Queen Zenobia was the Queen of ancient Palmyra.
+A great warrior Queen, she successfully led her army to crush several Roman Provinces being defeated and subjugated by Emperor Aurelian.
 Her end is unclear.
 But, what we do know is that she was taken to be humiliated in Rome, where she probably starved herself to death.
 Do we see this majestic woman in art?
 No, we do not!

 Compare any of these ancient queens to women like the Empress Maud, Mary Tudor, or Catherine de Medici and they make those later queens look like a bunch of pussy cats.
-Which begs the question as to why is it that all these fantastic Queens were so rarely represented in Renaissance and Baroque art when their lives were so extreme and dramatic that they literally beg to be portrayed.
+This begs the question as to why is it that all these fantastic Queens were so rarely represented in Renaissance and Baroque art when their lives were so extreme and dramatic that they literally beg to be portrayed.

-Perhaps we see a clue in paintings of Salome.
+Perhaps we see a clue in the paintings of Salome.
 This seductive femme fatale is depicted in classical art by the greats such as Titian, Solario and Cranach.
 This is a woman the Church can despise and blame with relish.
 She is neither royal nor powerful.
 She asks for the head of John the Baptist as a gift for dancing, at the request of her mother, but she is no real threat.
-In fact in art she is often bland in expression, almost demure.
+In fact, in art, she is often bland in expression, almost demure.